Factual0367/Songsterr-to-GP/README.md

 # Songsterr to Guitar Pro

 This script allows you to download tabs from Songsterr as Guitar Pro tabs.
+If you are looking for an app to do the same check out [TabStop](https://github.com/onurhanak/TabStop).

 ## Installation